-Sous vide is a cooking technique that can help every (home) chef to always achieve the perfect end result.
-By means of sous vide you can ensure that the core of that beautiful piece of meat can reach the right core temperature, without the outside being able to cook too much.
-The result of sous vide: always a perfectly cooked, tender piece of meat.
+Sous vide is a cooking technique that can help any (home) chef achieve the perfect end result every time.
+Sous vide allows you to ensure that the core of that beautiful piece of meat reaches the correct internal temperature, without overcooking the exterior.
+The result of sous vide: a perfectly cooked, tender piece of meat every time.

-Did you know that by cooling the meat after cooking in the sous, you can often get an even better result?
-It may sound illogical to cool your dish immediately after cooking sous vide.
-In this blog, we will explain why cooling your sous vide preparation is a good idea and we will also explain the best way to cool the dish.
+Did you know that cooling your meat in the sauce after cooking often achieves an even better result?
+It might seem counterintuitive to cool your dish immediately after sous vide cooking.
+In this blog post, we'll explain why cooling your sous vide preparation is a good idea, and we'll also explain the best way to cool it.

 Cooling your sous vide dish

-Why would you cook meat sous vide first, cool the product down and then reheat it?
-You may know that it is very common in professional kitchens to prepare all dishes as much as possible in advance.
-There is even a term for it: mise-en-place.
-There are also several good reasons why it can be useful for you as a home chef to cool your sous vide cooked products down.
+Why would you cook meat sous vide first, cool it down, and then reheat it?
+You may know that it's common practice in professional kitchens to prepare all dishes as much as possible in advance.
+There's even a term for it: mise en place.
+There are also several good reasons why it can be beneficial for you as a home cook to cool down your sous vide-cooked products.

-Some types of meat need to cook longer in the sous vide than is strictly necessary to reach the right core temperature.
-Oxtail, bavette, sukade.
-Each and every one is beautiful, but “difficult” meat.
-Cooking too quickly does not exactly benefit the taste and that is where sous vide comes in and can offer the solution.
-Because with the right time in the sous vide, even this difficult meat can eventually become buttery tender.
+Some meats require longer cooking in the sous vide than strictly necessary to reach the correct core temperature.
+Oxtail, flank steak, and steak.
+They're all beautiful, but also "difficult" cuts.
+Cooking too quickly definitely detracts from the flavor, and that's where sous vide comes in and can offer the perfect solution.
+With the right amount of time in the sous vide, even these challenging cuts can ultimately become incredibly tender.

-For example, you can read how long the meat should cook sous vide in our other blog about making the perfect steak, but certain pieces of meat, such as lamb shoulder or pulled pork, only achieve the best result after a few days in the sous vide bath.
-Only then does the meat have the structure and tenderness that you want to achieve with sous vide.
+You can read about how long meat should cook sous vide in our other blog post about making the perfect steak, but for certain cuts of meat, like lamb shoulder or pulled pork , you'll only achieve the best results after a few days in the sous vide bath.
+Only then will the meat have the texture and tenderness you want with sous vide.

-Although sous vide is very easy, because as a chef you don't have to do much, it is of course not really practical or economical to turn on the sous vide for a long time for just one or two portions.
+Although sous vide is very convenient, as you as a chef only have to do very little, it is of course not really practical or economical to use the sous vide for a long time for just one or two portions.

-If you cool the meat immediately after cooking – and then freeze it if necessary – you only need to reheat it sous vide before use.
-If you cook multiple portions at once, you will save a lot of time and energy the next time.
+If you cool the meat immediately after cooking – and freeze it afterwards, if desired – you only need to reheat it sous vide before serving.
+This way, if you're cooking multiple portions at once, you'll save a lot of time and energy next time.

-There is another important reason to cool your dish immediately.
-Thin meat, about two centimetres thick, that has not been cooked sous vide, normally reaches the required core temperature after a few minutes of frying in the pan.
-If you were to put the meat straight from the sous vide into the pan, meat whose core is already at temperature, the outside will become much too cooked when frying the meat, but the inside can also quickly go bad.
-Of course, it would be a waste of your efforts to get your steak perfect on the inside.
+There's another important reason to cool your dish immediately.
+Thin meat, about two centimeters thick, that hasn't been cooked sous vide, normally reaches the required core temperature in just a few minutes of pan-frying.
+If you were to put the meat straight from the sous vide into the pan, with the core already at temperature, the outside would be significantly overcooked during the final cooking, and the inside could also quickly overcook.
+It would be a waste of all the effort you put into getting your steak perfect.

-By cooling the thinner meat before frying it, you can give the outside of the meat a nice crust in the pan, while the inside can also slowly reach serving temperature during frying.
+By cooling the thinner meat before frying, you can give the outside of the meat a nice crust in the pan, while the inside can also slowly come to serving temperature during frying.

-There are several advantages to cooling your sous vide dishes for you as a home chef, we will briefly summarize them:
+Chilling your sous vide dishes offers several advantages for you as a home chef, which we'll briefly summarize:

 How should you cool down?

-Proper cooling is very important.
-By cooling the product in the right way, you prevent harmful bacteria from developing.
-You can therefore store the product longer, but even more importantly; by cooling it properly, you prevent nasty food poisoning.
+Proper cooling is crucial.
+By cooling the product correctly, you prevent harmful bacteria from developing.
+This allows you to store the product longer, but even more importantly, by cooling properly, you prevent nasty food poisoning.

-The most important thing is that the cooling down must be done quickly.
+The most important thing is that cooling happens quickly.
 Bring the core temperature down to 5 degrees Celsius or even lower in less than two hours.

-- Cooling thin meat: cooling thinner pieces of meat can be done perfectly in cold tap water.
-Place the vacuum bag from the sous vide directly in a sink filled with cold water until the product has cooled sufficiently.
+- Cooling thin meat: You can perfectly cool thinner cuts of meat in cold tap water.
+Place the vacuum bag directly from the sous vide in a sink filled with cold water until the meat has cooled sufficiently.

-- Cooling down thicker meat: for thicker pieces of meat, you will need a good number of ice cubes in addition to the cold water to keep the temperature of the water low.
-The large piece of sous-vide cooked meat is still warm and will heat up the water very quickly.
-The ice water helps to bring down the (core) temperature of the product as quickly as possible.
+- Cooling thicker meat: For thicker cuts of meat, you'll need plenty of ice cubes in addition to the cold water to keep the water temperature low.
+A large piece of sous vide-cooked meat is still warm and will heat the water very quickly.
+The ice water helps bring the (core) temperature of the meat down as quickly as possible.

 Cooling in the refrigerator: don't do it

-Cooling a dish or preparation back in the refrigerator is certainly not recommended.
-By placing the warm dish in the refrigerator, the refrigerator warms up and that certainly does not benefit the shelf life of the other products in the refrigerator.
-So always cool the dish in the above way and as quickly as possible back to 5 degrees Celsius.
+Chilling a dish or preparation in the refrigerator is definitely not recommended.
+Putting a warm dish in the refrigerator warms it up, which definitely won't improve the shelf life of the other products inside.
+Therefore, always cool the dish as described above and back down to 5 degrees Celsius as quickly as possible.

 The added value

-So, cooling down is not something that you should only find in the professional kitchen.
-By cooling down in the right way, you as a home chef can also benefit even more from all the advantages that sous vide cooking has to offer.
+So, recooling isn't something you should only find in professional kitchens.
+By cooling properly, you, as a home chef, can also benefit even more from all the advantages of sous vide cooking .

 2 comments